josef5838/Path_Planning/README.md

 ## Comparison Between A-star and Q-learning
 Type: A-star is a deterministic search algorithm, while Q-learning is a reinforcement learning algorithm that is stochastic in nature.

-Environment Knowledge: A-star requires knowledge of the environment for its heuristic function, whereas Q-learning does not require a model of the environment and can learn optimal paths through interaction.
+Environment Requirement: A-star requires knowledge of the environment for its heuristic function, whereas Q-learning does not require a model of the environment and can learn optimal paths through interaction.

 Efficiency: A-star is generally more efficient in deterministic environments.
 Q-learning is better suited for stochastic environments or where the environment model cannot be fully known in advance.

 Adaptability: Q-learning can adapt to changes in the environment and is also suitable for dynamic environments.
 A-star's performance is fixed once the heuristic is defined and does not adapt to changes in the environment.